Background

 Refusal of a Phased Payment Arrangement

 Where a phased payment arrangement is being sought, it is the responsibility of the taxpayer, business or agent concerned to provide all of the necessary information with the initial application or where there are follow up requirements to provide the information in a timely fashion.
-Incremental filing of new or irrelevant information to delay or frustrate the collection/recovery process will not be facilitated and in such instances appropriate collection/recovery/enforcement action will proceed.
+Incremental filing of new or irrelevant information to delay or frustrate the collection/recovery process will not be facilitated and in such instances appropriate collection/recovery/

 4